DonYall/fight/README.md

 ### mk
 Speed: 3\
 Health: 250\
-Super: While active, mk heals himself for 60% of the damage he deals to his opponent.
+Super: While active, every time mk damages his opponent, he heals for 60% of the damage dealt, and pulls the opponent closer to him.

 ### andrew
 Speed: 7\
 Health: 175\
 Super: andrew turns into Soldier 76.
-He gains aimbot with his gun for a temporary amount of time in which his jump mechanics are upgraded.
+He gains aimbot with his gun for a temporary amount of time in which his jump mechanics are upgraded and his shots do not deal any knockback.

 ### don
 Speed: 6\
 Health: 175\
 Super: While active, every time don touches an enemy by finger or gun, damage is not inflicted, but don attaches a bomb to the enemy.
-After the ability is over, all bombs attached to the enemy are triggered, dealing 150% of damage which would have been dealt otherwise.
+After the ability is over, all bombs attached to the enemy are triggered, dealing 130% of damage which would have been dealt otherwise.

 ### deev
 Speed: 6\